LaurenSantos23/liri-node-app/README.md

 ### To See My App in Action

--Clone This Repo on local computer and have node.js installed -Use command "npm i spotify", "npm i moment" "npm i request" "npm i dotenv" in your preferred command line terminal -Use command "node liri.js" and one of the given commands below -Watch the Magic
+- Clone This Repo on local computer and have node.js installed also
+- Use command "npm i spotify", "npm i moment" "npm i request" "npm i dotenv" in your preferred command line terminal
+- Use command "node liri.js" and one of the given commands below
+- Watch the Magic!

 ### LIRI Commands